Reflecting On Women in STEM – Part Three: Reflecting Back, but Looking Forward

 RECENT LIYSF ALUMNI

-In this three-part blog series, we explored the importance of representation within STEM, and providing young people with opportunities, such as LIYSF, that will inspire and allow young people to learn from and interact with some of the world’s leading scientists and STEM leaders.
+In this three-part blog series, we explored the importance of representation within STEM and providing young people with opportunities, such as LIYSF, that will inspire and allow young people to learn from and interact with some of the world’s leading scientists and STEM leaders.
 Some of our LIYSF alumni, like our President, Professor Clare Elwell have been mentioned in the earlier parts of this series.

-It is certainly an exciting time when our former LIYSF participants go onto pursue a STEM career and become inspiring leaders themselves.
+It is certainly an exciting time when our former LIYSF participants go on to pursue a STEM career and become inspiring leaders themselves.

 Simran Mohnani was a LIYSF participant in the year 2013.
 She currently works as a Supply Chain and Network Operations Analyst at Deloitte and is regarded as an “inspirational woman leading the tech world.”

 Mohnani recently broke the glass ceiling for women in technology after being awarded the TechWoman100 award in 2020 for her exceptional work as a leader in a male-dominated industry.
-She was also awarded the Deloitte Limelight Awards for her efforts in leading MAXINE (a 90+ strong external-facing community designed to expand the pipeline of females and other under-represented talent within technology) and well as the Salters’ Graduate Award recognising her to be one of the top five UK Chemical Engineers in 2019 for her academic achievements and for being a female role model championing for woman in STEM.
+She was also awarded the Deloitte Limelight Awards for her efforts in leading MAXINE (a 90+ strong external-facing community designed to expand the pipeline of females and other under-represented talent within technology) and well as the Salters’ Graduate Award recognising her to be one of the top five UK Chemical Engineers in 2019 for her academic achievements and for being a female role model championing for a woman in STEM.